Rizwan70803/Rizwan70803/README.md

 🚀 Featured Projects

 ### 🧮 Excel Sales Dashboard
-**Built an interactive sales dashboard** to monitor monthly revenue, product performance, and regional sales trends.
+**Built an interactive sales dashboard** to analyze passenger data, visualize survival rates by demographics (such as age and gender), and provide clear insights through pivot tables and charts.

 ![excel-dashboard](https://github.com/Rizwan70803/Titanic-Survival-Dashboard )